Sarlianth/DataRepProject2016/README.md

 $ python run.py
 ```
 Once the application is running, it can be accessed by pointing your browser at http://127.0.0.1:5000/ .

+## How to use application

+Within opening the web application page you are asked to sign into the web appllication using one of the following as username OpenID -
+Flickr,Yahoo,AOL.

+Select one of the providers and select login.

+Once logged in there is a drop down menu right under the welcoming paragraph with information of all the users within the database.

+You can edit your own profile and view other peoples profiles  that are on the database aswell.

+Login in will also give you acess to the game on the web page and you can play it.

 ### Architecture
 This web application runs in [Python 3](https://www.python.org) using the [Flask](http://flask.pocoo.org/) web micro-framework and uses SQLite as a database.